 Net interest income was \$120.5 million for the second quarter of 2018, an increase of \$8.2 million or 7% compared to the same period in 2017.
-On a taxableequivalent basis, net interest income was \$121.8 million for the second quarter of 2018, an increase of \$6.5 million or 6% compared to the same period in 2017.
+On a taxable-equivalent basis, net interest income was \$121.8 million for the second quarter of 2018, an increase of \$6.5 million or 6% compared to the same period in 2017.
 Net interest income was \$239.5 million for the first six months of 2018, an increase of \$17.3 million or 8% compared to the same period in 2017.
 On a taxable-equivalent basis, net interest income was \$242.1 million for the first six months of 2018, an increase of \$13.8 million or 6% compared to the same period in 2017.
 This increase was primarily due to a higher level of earning assets, including growth in both our commercial and consumer lending portfolios, and higher net interest margin.
 The higher level of earning assets was primarily funded by higher deposit balances.
 Net interest margin was 3.04% for the second quarter of 2018, an increase of 12 basis points compared to the same period in 2017.
-Net interest margin was 3.02% for the first six months of 2018, an increase of 12 basis points compared to the same period in 2017.
 The higher margin in 2018 was primarily due to our loans, which generally have higher yields than our investment securities, comprising a larger percentage of our earning assets compared to 2017.

 Yields on our earning assets increased by 20 basis points in both the second quarter and the first six months of 2018 compared to the same periods in 2017 primarily due to the aforementioned shift in the mix of our earning assets from investment securities to loans, which generally have higher yields.
-Yield increases in our commercial and industrial, commercial mortgage, and home equity loans are primarily due to higher yields on floating rate loans.
-Yields on our commercial and industrial loans increased by 41 basis points in the second quarter of 2018 and by 39 basis points in the first six months of 2018 compared to the same periods in 2017.
+Yield increases in our commercial and industrial, commercial and industrial loans increased by 41 basis points in the second quarter of 2018 and by 39 basis points in the first six months of 2018 compared to the same periods in 2017.
+Yields on our commercial mortgage loans increased by 33 basis points in the second quarter of 2018 compared to the same periods in 2017.
 Yields on our commercial mortgage loans increased by 33 basis points in the second quarter of 2018 and by 28 basis points in the first six months of 2018 compared to the same periods in 2017.
-In addition, yields on our investment securities portfolio increased by 12 basis points in the second quarter of 2018 and by 11 basis points in the first six months of 2018 compared to the same periods in 2017.
+In addition, yields on our home equity loans also increased by 14 basis points in both the second quarter of 2018 and the first six months of 2018 compared to the same periods in 2017.
 Yields on our investment securities portfolio increased by 12 basis points in the second quarter of 2018 and by 11 basis points in the first six months of 2018 compared to the same periods in 2017.
-The distinguist of the same periods in 2017 primarily due to the higher interest rate environment and lower premium amortization.
+Yields on our investment securities portfolio increased by 12 basis points in the second quarter of 2018 and by 11 basis points in the first six months of 2018 compared to the same periods in 2017 primarily due to the higher interest rate environment and lower premium amortization.
 These yield increases were partially offset by a 100 basis point decrease in our automobile loan portfolios in the second quarter of 2018 and by 93 basis points in the first six months of 2018 compared to the same periods in 2017.